IU-Automaton/autofile-chmod/README.md

 ### Options

-A list of the options that the task can get, and what they are for:
+Here's a list of the options that this task can take:

-- `option1`: This is option1!
-- `another_option`: This is another option.
+- `*files`: Which file to chmod.
+Accepts a filename and array of filenames.
+Also note that the filenames can be minimatch patterns.
+- `mode` *(0777)*: The mode to apply.
+- `glob` *(null)*: The options to pass to glob (check https://npmjs.org/package/glob for details).

 ### Example